MCV-2024-C1-Project/Team6/README.md

 * --input: Path to the input image or folder.
 Default is qsd1_w1/.
 * --result-number: Number of top results to return (K).
 Default is 1.
 * --descriptor-type: Descriptor type to be used, in the format Histogram-<color_mode>-<histogram_bins>.
-Default is Histogram-RGB-64.
+Default is Histogram-Super-64.
 * --measure: Measure function to be used for similarity ranking.
-Default is HellingerKernel.
+Default is HellingerKernel-Median.
 * --plot: If set, show result plots.
 * --evaluate: If set, perform evaluation using ground truth.
-* --save-output: If set, save the prediction results to a CSV file.
+* --save-output: If set, save the prediction results to a pickle file.
 * --output: Directory to save output files if --save-output is set.
 Default is results/.

 **Available Similarity Measures:**